When it comes to credit scores, there’s a lot of confusion and misinformation out there.

 If you need to fix your credit score, there are some strategies you can use to repair your credit score yourself, such as disputing errors on your credit report and paying down high credit card balances.

-Since payment history makes up the majority of your credit score, the most important thing is to get all of your accounts current and make sure to make all payments on time in the future, and your credit score should gradually recover.
+Since payment history makes up the majority of your credit score, the most important thing is to get all of your accounts current and make all payments on time in the future, and your credit score should gradually recover.

 When it comes to boosting your credit score, lasting results will require patience, good financial practices, and knowledge of how the credit system works.
-Use the free educational resources in our Knowledge Center to learn more about credit scores, building credit, and how tradelines can help add credit history to your credit report.
+Use the free educational resources in our Knowledge Center to learn more about credit scores and building credit.